digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/build-backend.rst

       .. image:: images/failed-to-connect-messages.png
          :alt: Bootrun running output

 The backend is now operational!
-You're ready to build the frontend!
+You are ready to build the frontend!